| When Can I Make Contributions? You can make contributions to a Roth IRA for a year at any time

 filing status other than married filing separately, but events changed these facts, you

+have made a failed conversion.
 Adverse consequences.
 If the converted amount (contribution) is not

 recharacterized (explained later), the contribution will be treated as a regular